 Add some flavor to the kitchen with two-toned cabinetry.
 Create contrast by painting upper cabinets black and leaving lower cabinets in their natural wood.
 Tone-on-tone cabinetry is an easy changeup with dramatic benefits.

-If you’ve fallen for the return of terrazzo, make it pop in your kitchen with the right paint.
-Find a vibrant fleck of color in your terrazzo flooring or countertop and use it to paint the walls or cabinets.
-The look is elegant with a dash of fun.
+Looking to bring a natural touch to your island?
+Marble is a great way to bring the outside in while making a statement.
 If you’re smitten with large swaths of marble featuring wide veins, make it stand out through a neutral color scheme.
 Paint walls and cabinets in white or cream to draw out the vivid details of a marble countertop and backsplash.

 Warm up the Wood